2 University of South Florida doctoral students were promising young researchers. Now a roommate is charged in their killing

 “I study how natural features evolve across landscapes, with a focus on wetlands, water resources, and vegetation in both agricultural and urban environments,” Limon wrote in his student profile.
 His goal was “to create practical tools that enhance environmental planning, support sustainable land use, and improve long-term ecosystem management.”

-His LinkedIn page said he worked as a graduate student assistant since August 2024, and his experience included stints with the Center for Natural Resource Studies, the Center for Environment and Geographic Information Services and as a junior urban planner in Dhaka.
+His LinkedIn page said he worked as a graduate student assistant since August 2024, and his experience included stints with the Center for Natural Resource Studies, the Center for Environment and Geographic Information Services and as a junior urban planner in Dhaka, the capital of Bangladesh.
 He also studied urban and rural planning at Khulna University, a public research institution in Bangladesh.

-Omer Hossain, Limon’s friend and fellow student at USF, remembers him as a “chill guy” who was “always jolly.”
+Omer Hossain, Limon’s friend and fellow student at USF, remembered him as a “chill guy” who was “always jolly.”

 The two became best friends after a professor connected the two through email in the fall of 2024, Hossain said.

-Later, Hossain met Bristy, who he described as an outgoing and kind person who would always include others.
+Later, Hossain met Bristy, whom he described as an outgoing and kind person who would always include others.

 Hossain says he has been in contact with Limon’s family to discuss next steps on returning his body to Bangladesh.